Gold News

 Some analysts link that pattern to seasonal changes in global demand for gold.
 They see those price changes leading what happens to silver and platinum prices between January and December, too.

-Whether or not that analysis is correct, the infographics below show you how gold prices have moved across the calendar year over the last two decades.
+After surging to new all-time US Dollar highs in March, April and May this year, might the second half of 2024 repeat the more seasonally typical pattern?
+The infographics below show you how gold prices have moved across the calendar year over the last two decades.

-The first chart lets you count how many times, over the last 20 years, each month showed a gain for gold in either US Dollar terms, or Euros or British Pounds.
+The first chart lets you count how many times, over the last 20 years, each month showed a gain for gold in either US Dollar terms, or Euros, British Pounds or Japanese Yen.

 Whatever pattern you might or might not see in the chart, consumer gold demand does have a clear seasonal pattern.

-Demand in China – now the world's No.1 gold consumer nation (although perhaps overtaken in 2022 by India) – peaks with Chinese New Year.
+Demand in China – now the world's heaviest gold consumer nation, outpacing former No.1 India 15% by weight each year – peaks with Chinese New Year.
 That's followed by Valentine's Day, and then the festive season of Akshaya Tritiya in southern India.

 The summer brings a lack of festivals or weddings on India's Hindu calendars, before household demand in the No.2 consumer nation jumps in the run-up to Diwali.
 Followed by Christmas – the peak gifting season across Europe and the Americas – that then runs into retailer stockpiling for the Chinese New Year again.